Logan-Martin/Engineering_3_Notebook--CAD_Onshape/README.md

 ### Reflection of the assignment:
 I found this assignment easier compared to the previous assignments and I found that linear patterns helped a bit.
+There was nothing that was "challenging" apart from me mistyping a measurement.